aduda9/motorcycle-part-identifier/README.md

 This web app uses Tesseract.JS (a JavaScript port of the [Tesseract OCR library](https://en.wikipedia.org/wiki/Tesseract_(software)) to scan live video frames for text strings that match OEM part number formats.

-To get part data, it talks to [a Python Flask backend](), which queries eBay for matching parts.
-It then uses that information to determine a part name.
+To get part details, it sends part numbers to [a Python Flask backend](), which queries eBay for matching parts.

 All text recognition and image manipulation is performed in the browser!
 No images are sent externally.
 All inventory data is stored locally as well.